sajjadabbasi1383/sajjadabbasi1383/README.md

 <h1 align="center">Hi 👋, I'm Sajjad</h1>
 <h3 align="center">⚡ A passionate Flutter developer from Iran.
 Welcome to my page</h3>

 💫 My name is Sajjad and I have been interested in programming since I was a teenager.
-In 2019, he started learning C# because it was very easy and powerful.
+In 2019, I started learning C# because it was very easy and powerful.
 I have been learning C# for a short time.
 Then I met Flutter.
 After that I became very interested in this framework.
 I am currently studying software at university.
 I am crazy about learning and improving my skills.
 I am interested in mobile application development in clean architecture.

 - 🌱 I’m currently learning **Flutter & Dart**